rbrandty/bloc-angular/README.md

+# Bloc Jams

-Bloc Jams is the first web app I built during my web development course through <a target="_blank" href="www.bloc.io">Bloc</a>.
-This app was first written in JavaScript, and then completely refactored into jQuery for learning purposes.
+Bloc Jams is the first web app I built during my web development course through <a target="_blank" href="https://www.bloc.io/">Bloc</a>.
+It's a demo of a music player app that works with a user's personal library.
+This app was first written in JavaScript, then refactored into jQuery, and then completely refactored into Angular JS for learning purposes.

-This repo is from the app's third refactor, in Angular JS.
+This repo is the source code for the project exploring AngularJS.